 2. Can barley cause miscarriage?

 There is no known direct threat from barley to your pregnancy.
 However, studies have found that women having celiac disease (triggered by gluten) have a history of miscarriage (9).
-Therefore, if you are sensitive to the gluten protein, then it is good to avoid barley as it contains gluten.
+Therefore, if you are sensitive to the gluten protein, then it is good to avoid barley for your digestive health as it contains gluten.

 2. Diabetes diet – gestational; NIH